Device-Agnostic Digital Signage: What It Is and Why You Should Care

 Ultimately, there is no right or wrong choice.
 It all comes down to how much a business wants to spend upfront to get the digital signage network running, what kind of in-house support resources they have and what their strategies are for ongoing growth.

 There is no denying that the future of open-source solutions and device-agnostic digital signage software looks bright.
 As more developers and companies recognize the potential of this technology, they are working to eliminate any disadvantage.
-In fact, the market is producing more flexible, secure and usable solutions than ever before and the bar continues to be raised with each iteration.
+In fact, the market is producing more flexible, secure and usable solutions than ever before.
+Each iteration continues to raise the bar.

 The more people begin to adopt open-source technology, the better it will become as the network of users and developers continues to expand.
 As a result, device-agnostic digital signage will not only offer a more affordable solution from a hardware standpoint; it will also provide more innovation, usability, and flexibility than proprietary software solutions.
 This translates into more businesses being able to take advantage of and expands their digital signage networks and efforts.

-The pace of development in the digital signage realm is impressive, and that continues to be true when it comes to computing hardware, displays, and software.
+The pace of development in the digital signage realm is impressive.
+That continues to be true when it comes to computing hardware, displays, and software.
 Often, advancements also translate into more cost-effective options.
-It is reassuring to see that the goals aren’t just to expand capabilities, but also make technology more accessible so that more people can reap the benefits and small businesses can stay competitive in ever-expanding markets.
+It is reassuring to see that the goals aren’t just to expand capabilities.
+But, they also make technology more accessible.
+That way, more people can reap the benefits and small businesses can stay competitive in ever-expanding markets.